iterative/dvc.org/static/docs/commands-reference/import-url.md

 > See [DVC-File Format](/doc/user-guide/dvc-file-format) for more details on the
 > text format above.

-You may want to get out of and remove the `example-get-started` directory after trying this example (especially if trying out the following one).
+You may want to get out of and remove the `example-get-started/` directory after trying this example (especially if trying out the following one).

 ## Example: Detecting remote file changes